gaia-adm/result-upload-service/README.md

 Configuration is limited as Docker network links/port mappings are expected to be used:
 - server port is hardcoded to 8080 - not relevant, real port is decided by Docker port mapping
-- auth server is hardcoded to authserver:9001 - requires Docker network link for "authserver"
+- auth server is hardcoded to authserver:AUTH_PORT - requires Docker network link for "authserver", default port is 8080
 - file storage path is set via STORAGE_PATH environment variable.
 In production it will be NFSv4 volume mounted in Docker
 - RabbitMQ server is hardcoded to amqserver:5672 -  requires Docker network link for "amqserver"
     - credentials are configured via AMQ_USER and AMQ_PASSWORD environment variables - temporary, we need to have a service for this

-Public REST:
+## Public REST
 - POST /result-upload/rest/v1/upload-file - used to send content to be processed
     - supports Content-Type "application/*" and "text/*"
     - metadata is transported in query parameters.
 The following metadata is supported: metric, category, name, source, timestamp.
 Semantics is the same like in [metrics-gateway-service].
 Metric, category and name are required.